How to Hold a Breakfast Fundraiser

 Planning a Breakfast Fundraiser

-In order to host a successful fundraising event, you must plan and prepare.
-This starts by bringing a team of individuals together to brainstorm ideas, set a fundraising budget, timelines, and assign responsibilities.
+To host a successful fundraising event, you must plan and prepare well in advance.
+This starts by bringing a team or committee together to brainstorm ideas, set a fundraising budget and timelines, and assign responsibilities.
 By allocating different duties to each individual on your committee, members do not feel overwhelmed and can take ownership of their part in the big picture.
 Perhaps someone can manage the fundraising website, where someone else works directly with the volunteers.
-Another person can handle securing a location and purchasing all the necessary food and materials, where someone else takes control of fundraising event promotion.
+Another person can handle securing a location and purchasing all the necessary food and materials, whereas someone else takes control of fundraising event promotion.

 Some of the logistics and responsibilities for your committee include: